 Before you begin your web site, you need to know how the files used in Web pages interact with each other.
 An excellent resource for this information is the HTML Source: Basic Links.
 Also, Human Resource Development offers classes.
-(Call 348-9700 for information or check the online schedule.)
-Once again, students should check the course catalog for Web page classes.
+(Call 348-9700 for information or check the (link removed) Once again, students should check the course catalog for Web page classes.

 Once you understand how the different files will interact to make up your web site, you are ready to start building it!
 Most people will build their site on their personal computer and then upload it to their bama account or another Web server.
 The first thing you should do is to create a directory on your personal computer to contain the site.
 You can have subdirectories of the main directory, but two things should be true:

 - Your main web site directory and its subfolders should only contain files that are part of your site.

 - All of the files that will be part of your site must be in the main web site directory or one of its subfolders.

 If you aren’t entirely sure how to accomplish this, that is a sure sign that you need to learn more about files and directories.
 Do not underestimate how important this skill is.

 After you have set up your directory, you are ready to build your page on your own computer.
 There are two approaches to the HTML editing process.
 One says you need to do the HTML coding by hand, which is not as difficult as it might sound.
 The other approach says that that isn’t necessary, just use one of the many WYSIWYG (pronounced Wizzy-wig: What You See Is What You Get) HTML editors available.
 Many serious Web page programmers (professional and otherwise) use a combination of the two methods.